Constellation Energy's Options: A Look at What the Big Money is Thinking

 Constellation Energy Corp offers energy solutions.
 It provides clean energy and sustainable solutions to homes, businesses, the public sector, community aggregations, and a range of wholesale customers (such as municipalities, cooperatives, and other strategics).
 The company offers comprehensive energy solutions and a variety of pricing options for electric, natural gas, and renewable energy products for companies of any size.

+Following our analysis of the options activities associated with Constellation Energy, we pivot to a closer look at the company's own performance.

-Constellation Energy's Current Market Status Trading volume stands at 914,070, with CEG's price up by 6.22%, positioned at $234.91.
+Where Is Constellation Energy Standing Right Now?
+Trading volume stands at 1,185,828, with CEG's price up by 0.72%, positioned at $232.29.
 RSI indicators show the stock to be may be overbought.
-Earnings announcement expected in 69 days.
-What The Experts Say On Constellation Energy
+Earnings announcement expected in 65 days.
+What Analysts Are Saying About Constellation Energy

-5 market experts have recently issued ratings for this stock, with a consensus target price of $231.0.
+In the last month, 5 experts released ratings on this stock with an average target price of $231.0.

-Consistent in their evaluation, an analyst from Mizuho keeps a Neutral rating on Constellation Energy with a target price of $217.
-Consistent in their evaluation, an analyst from RBC Capital keeps a Sector Perform rating on Constellation Energy with a target price of $211.
-An analyst from BMO Capital persists with their Outperform rating on Constellation Energy, maintaining a target price of $247.
-Maintaining their stance, an analyst from Wells Fargo continues to hold a Overweight rating for Constellation Energy, targeting a price of $250.
+An analyst from Wells Fargo persists with their Overweight rating on Constellation Energy, maintaining a target price of $250.
+An analyst from RBC Capital persists with their Sector Perform rating on Constellation Energy, maintaining a target price of $211.
+Maintaining their stance, an analyst from BMO Capital continues to hold a Outperform rating for Constellation Energy, targeting a price of $247.
 Maintaining their stance, an analyst from Keybanc continues to hold a Overweight rating for Constellation Energy, targeting a price of $230.

-Options trading presents higher risks and potential rewards.
-Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
-Stay informed about the latest Constellation Energy options trades with real-time alerts from Benzinga Pro.
+Maintaining their stance, an analyst from Mizuho continues to hold a Neutral rating for Constellation Energy, targeting a price of $217.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.